Love Boat (study tour): Changes to Chientan Campus

 The Chientan Youth Activity Center has been a fixture in the Shilin District for decades since the China Youth Corps first acquired property rights to 65% of the land it sits on prior to 1988 with the remaining 35% being state owned in a relationship that was complex.
 In 2015, there were calls by Taipei City politicians to demolish and remove the Chientan Youth Activity Center and to replace it with an arts center and park.
 Complicated negotiations between the China Youth Corps and the Taipei City Government continued into September 2016 until finally coming to a compromise.
 Their agreement stipulated that by the end of 2024, all property rights to the Chientan Youth Activity Center would be transferred without compensation from the China Youth Corps to the Taipei City Government.
-What fate may lie for the Chientan Youth Activity Center after the beginning of 2025, whether it be renewal or demolition, remains unknown.
+According to the Taipei Public Works Department, "CYC currently pays the rent of Chientan Youth Activity Center on the state-owned property land, which is based on a 5% annual interest rate regulated in 'Rent Criteria of State-owned Property Land Ordinance' revised on April 1, 2018.
+Moreover, CYC is recognized as a public welfare group by the Ministry of the Interior.
+Its land for non-business use should be charged 60% while the rest for business purposes should be calculated at a 160% surcharge."